Salem witch trials: Superior Court of Judicature, 1693

-In January 1693, the new Superior Court of Judicature, Court of Assize and General Gaol [Jail] Delivery convened in Salem, Essex County, again headed by William Stoughton, as Chief Justice, with Anthony Checkley continuing as the Attorney General, and Jonathan Elatson as Clerk of the Court.
+In January 1693, the new Superior Court of Judicature, Court of Assize and General Gaol [Jail] Delivery convened in Salem, Essex County, again headed by William Stoughton as Chief Justice, with Anthony Checkley continuing as the Attorney General, and Jonathan Elatson as Clerk of the Court.
+Unlike its predecessor, this court "did not allow spectral evidence" to be used as evidence of guilt.

 The first five cases tried in January 1693 were of the five people who had been indicted but not tried in September: Sarah Buckley, Margaret Jacobs, Rebecca Jacobs, Mary Whittredge (or Witheridge) and Job Tookey.
 All were found not guilty.
 Grand juries were held for many of those remaining in jail.
 Charges were dismissed against many, but 16 more people were indicted and tried, three of whom were found guilty: Elizabeth Johnson Jr., Sarah Wardwell, and Mary Post.

 When Stoughton wrote the warrants for the execution of these three and others remaining from the previous court, Governor Phips issued pardons, sparing their lives.
 In late January/early February, the Court sat again in Charlestown, Middlesex County, and held grand juries and tried five people: Sarah Cole (of Lynn), Lydia Dustin and Sarah Dustin, Mary Taylor and Mary Toothaker.
 All were found not guilty but were not released until they paid their jail fees.
 Lydia Dustin died in jail on March 10, 1693.

 At the end of April, the Court convened in Boston, Suffolk County, and cleared Capt.
 John Alden by proclamation.
 It heard charges against a servant girl, Mary Watkins, for falsely accusing her mistress of witchcraft.
 In May, the Court convened in Ipswich, Essex County, and held a variety of grand juries.
 They dismissed charges against all but five people.
 Susannah Post, Eunice Frye, Mary Bridges Jr., Mary Barker and William Barker Jr. were all found not guilty at trial, finally putting an end to the series of trials and executions.